CalderaWP/Caldera-Forms/readme.txt

 == Changelog ==

 = 1.3.1.1 (November 12, 2015 ) =
-* FIXED: Annoying little bug that broke the "Next" button if you have a required checkbox on a later page.
+* FIXED: Annoying little bug that broke the "Next" button if you have a required Checkbox or Radio on a later page.
 (I know right?)
 * FIXED: A few minor cleanups here and there.

 = 1.3.1 (November 5, 2015 ) =